Nabil Jaadi

 Nabil Jaadi (نبيل الجعدي; born 1 July 1996) is a Belgium-born Moroccan footballer who plays as a winger.

 Career

-On 30 January 2018, Jaadi will continue his career at the Super League One club Asteras Tripoli on loan until the summer of 2018.
+On 30 January 2018, Jaadi will continue his career at the Super League One club Asteras Tripolis on loan until the summer of 2018.
 The 21-year-old Belgian-Moroccan international has also been a member of Anderlecht, Latina, Granada B, Ascoli and Olhanense in the past, while he will replace Ivorian striker Cedric Gondo in the current squad of experienced manager Savvas Pantelidis' team.

 On 21 February 2019, he joined Romanian side Dinamo București.
 He left Dinamo in August 2019.

 Personal life

 Jaadi was born in Belgium and is of Moroccan descent.
 Nabil is the brother of the Belgian footballer Reda Jaadi.
 He has also represented the Belgian and Moroccan national youth teams.